 At San Jose Counseling, we offer focused individualized attention to help you successfully recover from sexual addiction.
 Our therapists are certified in sex addiction therapy (CSAT) the premier certification and training provided to diagnose sexual addiction and create a treatment plan for the addict’s sexual addiction counseling.
 Our treatment plan combines trauma therapies to conquer addiction for lasting results.
 Contact us now for a free consult.

 At San Jose Counseling, Inc., you will have an opportunity to work with Dr. Invia Betjoseph, a licensed Marriage and Family Therapist (LMFT) and Certified Sex Addiction Therapist (CSAT).
 As a therapist, Dr. Invia has over 15 years of experience in providing sexual addiction counseling, and treating depression, anxiety, self-image, shame and guilt as well as a focus in couples who are experiencing emotional stress related to relationship conflict and extra-marital affairs.
 He has extensive experience with “Every Man’s Battle,” a New Life organization dedicated to helping men deal with sexual addiction counseling and has worked for the Santa Clara County Mental Health as a suicide and crisis counselor.
-Dr. Invia also has level I training in EMDR and is certified in Affect Centered Therapy providing trauma recovery for many of his clients.
-Visit this site Dr. Invia offers a free consultation so you can decide if San Jose Counseling is right for your sexual addiction counseling at no-charge.
+Dr. Invia also has level II training in EMDR, and is certified in Affect Centered Therapy providing trauma recovery for many of his clients.
+Dr. Invia offers a free consultation so you can decide if San Jose Counseling is right for your sexual addiction counseling at no-charge.

 At San Jose Counseling, Dr. Invia or another one of our CSATs will start with a sexual addiction assessment.
 The individual will be given the Sexual Dependence Inventory (SDI), which will indicate whether or not the person is dealing with a sexual addiction.
-This assessment will enable the therapist o develop a deeper understanding of the individual and what he/she needs to start the sexual addiction counseling.
+This assessment will enable the therapist o develop a deeper understanding of the individual, and what he/she needs to start the sexual addiction counseling.
 The therapist will then have time to give his or her impression of the situation.
 Together, the individual and the therapist can agree to a sexual addiction counseling plan that will meet one’s needs and help reach recovery goals.
 Call San Jose Counseling today to schedule your free consultation with Dr. Invia or one of our other CSAT specialists to start your sexual addiction counseling today.

 The consequences of sexual addiction can be devastating to not only the addict but also those close to him/her.
 It can leave an addict isolated, intensely anxious and depressed to the point of being suicidal.
 Low self-esteem, shame, hopelessness and despair are also common feelings experienced by sex addicts.